Fundraising Everywhere and Everywhere+

 7. Keeping your information safe

 We take looking after your information very seriously.
 We have implemented appropriate physical, technical and organisational measures to ensure that your personal information is secure when under our control, both on and offline, from improper access, use, alteration, destruction and loss.

 Any sensitive information (such as your credit or debit card details or any information that is classed as sensitive or special category data) is encrypted and protected.
 All debit and credit card details are passed securely to our payment processing partner, according to the Payment Card Industry Security Standards.

 Our websites may contain links to other sites.
-While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content or the privacy practises employed by other sites.
+While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content, or the privacy practices employed by other sites.
 Please be aware that advertisers or websites that have links on our site may collect personally identifiable information about you.
-This Privacy Notice does not cover the information practises of those websites or advertisers.
+This Privacy Notice does not cover the information practices of those websites or advertisers.

 8. Keeping your information up to date